 - You will be encouraged to explore different techniques and media and different types of drawing skills.

-At the end of the course you should have a sketchbook filled with ideas, potential fashion collections and new confidence to feed the imagination and develop proposals.
+You should finish the course having a sketchbook filled with design ideas for potential fashion collections and a new confidence to feed the imagination and develop proposals.

 Who should take this course?